wellcomecollection/wellcomelibrary.org/README.md

 *   `search.wellcomelibrary.org` was a web front-end for the library catalogue/Sierra, powered by an application called Encore.
     As of January 2022, we are not redirecting Encore URLs.
-    We will eventually redirect requests to the Works pages on the new website.
+    We redirect requests to the new website.

     Encore was also available at `wellcomelibrary.org` (no subdomain).